 Setting up the Cowboy 3

-Our experience here was alas not without some hiccups.
-The bike we are testing here has had prior owners as it has been doing the press circuit.
-When we attempted to register our bike on the app we had a number of pairing issues and had to use the in-app support.
+My experience here was alas not without some hiccups while doing the Cowboy 3 Review.
+The e-bike I was testing here has had prior owners as it has been doing the press circuit.
+When I attempted to register my eBike on the app I had a number of pairing issues and had to use the in-app support.
 There is a Chat function allowing you to connect to a support person from the Cowboy team.
-We had to use this over a number of days as our bike was unlocked from previous registered users.
-Once connected no issues and we put this down to our bike being a press bicycle so you should not experience similar.
+I had to use this over a number of days as my bike was unlocked from previous registered users.
+Once connected no issues and I put this down to the eBike being a press bicycle so you should not experience similar.

 First ride of the Cowboy eBike

 The Cowboy 3 is a hard bike to pigeon hole in terms of labelling what type of bike it is.
 Hybrid?
 Commuter?
 Fixie?
 When asked we have described it as a stylish city bike trying to find a suitable definition.
 The electric bike handles with the sure footing of a mountain bike thanks to the solid and polished build of the bike.
 The style masks the eBike credentials with an aero frame style with the detachable battery bike contributing to the look of the bike rather than an afterthought.

 For commuters everywhere if the Cowboy 3 isn’t what you need and you need something that can fold we have you covered.
 Read our Round up of the Best Folding Bikes available – 9 of the best current folding bikes